The Voice Kids (Russian TV series) season 10

 The tenth season of the Russian reality talent show The Voice Kids premiered in December 2022 on Channel One.
-Agata Muceniece returned as the show's presenters while Yana Churikova replaced Dmitry Nagiev for the first time in the show history.
-Basta and Egor Kreed returned as a coach were joined by MakSim, who replaced Polina Gagarina and became as a new coach.
+Agata Muceniece returned as the show's presenter while Yana Churikova replaced Dmitry Nagiev for the first time in the shows history.
+Basta and Egor Kreed returned as coaches and were joined by MakSim, who replaced Polina Gagarina as a new coach.
 Anna Dorovskaya was announced the winner of this season, marking Basta's second win as a coach on The Voice Kids.

 Coaches and presenters

-Basta and Egor Kreed returned as coaches and were joined by Maksim, who became as a new coach.
+Basta and Egor Kreed returned as coaches and were joined by Maksim, who became a new coach.

-Agata Muceniece returned as the show's presenters and Yana Churikova replaced Dmitry Nagiev.
+Agata Muceniece returned as the show's presenter and Yana Churikova replaced Dmitry Nagiev.